 - Teach children to identify with their emotions using simple arts & crafts projects.

 - Floor puzzles with lots of big pieces and self-correcting puzzles instill confidence and exercise independence.

 Your job is to nurture your child’s natural abilities while striking a balance between pushing and protecting.
-Encouraging your child to try improves skills while building self-confidence.
+Inspiring your child to try and achieve their goals improves skills while building self-confidence.

 - Plant a family garden to teach responsibility, cause and effect, and instill pride.

 - Few things mark success more than learning to tie one’s shoes.
 A little practice every day can make this possible in no time.

 - Hopscotch and other outdoor play games provide exercise and build coordination.